-According to the Education Reform Act, the primary language of instruction is English; one local language is recommended to be taught at the basic education level, while French language is introduced at secondary schools.
-The 2010 Education Sector Plan of Liberia established mother tongue-based bilingual education programmes in communities where children do not speak English in the home or community.
+According to the Education Reform Act, the primary language of instruction is English; one local language is recommended to be taught at the basic education level, while French is introduced in secondary schools.
+The 2010 education sector plan established mother tongue-based bilingual education programmes in communities where children do not speak English in the home or community.

 School fees and the indirect cost of education are the main barriers to school access and completion.
 Even if public primary education is nominally free, early childhood education in traditional public schools implies the payment of fees.
-By contrast, PSL schools are free of charge and non-selective in access.
-The school feeding programme is an initiative established nationwide to encourage the enrolment rate.
-The programme intended to provide meals for at least 200,000 students and take home rations for 10,000 adolescent girls.
-The particular intervention in favour of girls was intended to bridge the gap between male and female enrolment.
-In order to replace school fees, the Ministry of Education in partnership with the Global Partnership for Education, provided annual school grants to access basic education.
+By contrast, schools under the Partnership Schools for Liberia (PSL) programme are free of charge and non-selective in access.
+The school feeding programme is an initiative established nationwide to encourage enrolment.
+The programme intended to provide meals for at least 200,000 students and take-home rations for 10,000 adolescent girls.
+The intervention in favour of girls was intended to bridge the gap between male and female enrolment.
+In order to replace school fees, the Ministry of Education, in partnership with the Global Partnership for Education, has provided annual school grants to support access to basic education.

 Coordination across sectors